 This card offers 2X points for every purchase.
 You can get 1 cent per mile when redeeming for travel statement credits.
 That comes to the equivalent of 2% cash back for every purchase you make.
 You can also get a redemption bonus of 5% of your miles back every time you redeem them, which means you’re effectively earning 2.1X miles per dollar, for a 2.1% cash back equivalent.

-You’ll also get a 70,000-point introductory bonus, a $700 value.
+You’ll also get a 70,000 bonus miles after you spend $5,000 on purchases in the first 90 days and pay the annual fee, a $700 value.
 But you’ll need to spend $5,000 to get it, which is a bit high for an intro bonus of this size.

 This card is similar to the Premium Rewards card in that each mile is only worth 1 cent and there is no point transfer ability.
 However, with the Arrival Plus card you can earn 2X points on all purchases, without being restricted to travel and dining like the Bank of America card.